estebanfw/telemetry_analysis/README.md

 ### Data Source

-The data must be placed in the `/data` directory
+The data must be placed in the `/data` directory.